-Artist: Raphael (Raffaello Sanzio or Santi) (Italian, Marchigian, 1483–1520)
+Artist: Raphael (Raffaello Sanzio or Santi) (Italian, Urbino 1483–1520 Rome)

 Dimensions: 8 13/16 x 6 1/4 in.
 (22.4 x 15.8 cm)

 Credit Line: Rogers Fund, 1964

 In Florence, Raphael came in contact with the work of Leonardo and Michelangelo, and it was probably these artists who introduced the young newcomer to the medium of red chalk.
 Raphael produced the Madonna in the Meadow for his friend and patron Taddeo Taddei, who was also Michelangelo's patron.
-Several preparatory drawings for the picture survive, among them sheets in the Graphische Sammlung Albertina (Vienna), Devonshire Collection (Chatsworth), and Ashmolean Museum (Oxford).
+Several preparatory drawings for the picture survive, among them sheets in the Albertina (Vienna), Devonshire Collection (Chatsworth), and Ashmolean Museum (Oxford).
 The Metropolitan Museum sheet is the last in this sequence of extant preparatory drawings.
-Scientific examination of the final painting in Vienna suggests that, as the last step in his creative process, Raphael also prepared a cartoon (full-scale drawing), but which has not survived.
+Scientific examination of the final painting in Vienna suggests that, as the last step of his creative process, Raphael also prepared a cartoon (full-scale drawing), but which has not survived.

 The Metropolitan Museum drawing varies only in small details from the final painted panel, the most significant difference here being that the Madonna's left arm, free in the drawing, is covered in the painting by heavy drapery.
 On the verso of a sheet in the Albertina with a study for one of the predella panels for the 1507 Borghese Gallery Entombment of Christ is a pen design for a Descent from the Cross (see ref.
 Fischel, no. 182).
 Related to the Vienna sheet is a pen drawing in the Louvre (see ref.
 Fischel, no. 183) of a nude male figure hanging as from a cross; the figure is full length but derives clearly from the nude in our drawing .